Career Options After B Sc Biotechnology Course: Syllabus, Scope & Best Colleges

 • Researching the performances of rival companies’ medications in the market.

-• Developing and maintaining strong business relationships with customers to encourage them to purchase repeatedly.
+• Developing and maintaining strong business relationships with customers to encourage them to be a repeat customer.

-• Scheduling appointments with various healthcare professionals, such as pharmacists and doctors, to promote a particular company’s medications.
+• Scheduling appointments with various healthcare professionals such as pharmacists and doctors to promote a company’s medications.

 8. Medical Writer

-BSc Biotechnology graduates with a flair for writing can become medical writers once they finish their biotech course.
-A medical writer creates well-structured documents that include content for healthcare websites, clinical research documents, health magazines, news, and journals.
+BSc Biotechnology graduates with a flair for writing can work as medical writers once they finish their course.
+A medical writer creates well-structured documents that include content for healthcare websites, clinical research, health magazines, news articles, and journals

 Medical writers write both non-regulatory and regulatory articles.
-Regulatory materials include documents written for various regulatory agencies to seek approval for multiple drugs, devices, and biologics.
-Such documents include study reports, clinical trial protocols, etc. Non-regulatory materials include promotional content and educational content.
+Regulatory materials include documents written for regulatory agencies to seek approval for multiple drugs and devices.
+Such documents include study reports, clinical trial protocols, etc. Non-regulatory materials include promotional and educational content.

 Roles and Responsibilities